-In June 2020, our Registration Statement on Form S-1 (No. 333-2381146) was declared effective by the SEC pursuant to which we issued and sold an aggregate of 10,350,000 shares of common stock (inclusive of 9,000,000 shares of common stock and 1,350,000 shares of common stock pursuant to the underwriters' exercise of their over-allotment option) at a public offering price of \$16.00 per share for aggregate net cash proceeds of \$148.3 million, after deducting underwriting discounts, commissions and offering costs.
+On June 2, 2020, our Registration Statement on Form S-1 (No. 333-238146) was declared effective by the SEC pursuant to which we issued and sold an aggregate of 10,350,000 shares of common stock (inclusive of 9,000,000 shares of common stock and 1,350,000 shares of common stock pursuant to the underwriters' exercise of their over-allotment option) at a public offering price of \$16.00 per share for aggregate net cash proceeds of \$148.3 million, after deducting underwriting discounts, commissions and offering costs.
 No payments for such expenses were made directly or indirectly to (i) any of our officers or directors or their associates, (ii) any persons owning 10% or more of any class of our equity securities or (iii) any of our affiliates.

 The sale and issuance of 10,350,000 shares closed on June 5, 2020.
-Citigroup Global Markets Inc., Cowen and Company, LLC and Piper Sandler & Co. acted as joint book-running managers for the offering.

-There has been no material change in the planned use of proceeds from our initial public offering from that described in the Prospectus.
+There has been no material change in the planned use of proceeds from our initial public offering from that described in our prospectus dated June 2, 2020 filed with the SEC on June 3, 2020 in connection with our IPO.